History of Cuba: 1959: "Year of Liberation"

+After the success of the revolution, on 4 February 1959, Fidel Castro announced a massive reform plan which included a public works project, a land reform granting nearly 200,000 families farmland, and nationalization of various industries.
+On April 9, 1959, Fidel Castro declared that promised elections would be postponed; under the rationale of "revolution first, elections later", inferring Castro needed time for domestic reforms before elections could take place.
+Later, Castro issued the first agrarian reform law, on 17 May 1959, in which the state sought to limit the size of land holdings, and to distribute that land to small farmers in "Vital Minimum" tracts.
+This law served as a pretext for seizing lands held by foreigners and redistributing them to Cuban citizens.

-Only six months after Castro seized power, the Eisenhower administration began to plot his ouster.
+Only six months after Castro seized power, the Eisenhower administration began to plot his overthrow.
 The United Kingdom was persuaded to cancel a sale of Hawker Hunter fighter aircraft to Cuba.
 The US National Security Council (NSC) met in March 1959 to consider means to institute a régime-change and the Central Intelligence Agency (CIA) began arming guerillas inside Cuba in May.
 In January 1960 Roy R. Rubottom, Jr., Assistant Secretary of State for Inter-American Affairs, summarized the evolution of Cuba–United States relations since January 1959: "The period from January to March might be characterized as the honeymoon period of the Castro government.
 In April a downward trend in US–Cuban relations had been evident… In June we had reached the decision that it was not possible to achieve our objectives with Castro in power and had agreed to undertake the program referred to by Undersecretary of State Livingston T. Merchant.
 On 31 October in agreement with the Central Intelligence Agency, the Department had recommended to the President approval of a program along the lines referred to by Mr. Merchant.
 The approved program authorized us to support elements in Cuba opposed to the Castro government while making Castro's downfall seem to be the result of his own mistakes."Braddock to SecState, Havana, 1 February 1960, FRUS 1958–60, 6:778.

-In March 1960 the French ship La Coubre blew up in Havana Harbor as it unloaded munitions, killing dozens.
-The CIA blamed the explosion on the Cuban government.
+On October 11, 1959, army officer Huber Matos resigned in protest of communist influence in the Cuban government.
+After Matos' arrest, a greater trend of political removals followed.
+Fidel Castro eventually purged all political opponents from the administration.
+Loyalty to Castro and the revolution became the primary criterion for all appointments.
+Mass organisation such as labor unions that opposed the revolutionary government were made illegal.
+The government of Cuba soon encountered opposition from internal opposition groups and from the United States.